 Gaia: Then and Now - The Mythopoetics of Climate Change

-The first phase of the ARAS Gaia Project is Gaia: Then and Now, a series of online events presenting a way of knowing essential truths about the earth and climate change through the exploration of archetypal, symbolic images.
+Gaia: Then and Now is a series of online events presenting a way of knowing essential truths about the earth and climate change through the exploration of archetypal, symbolic images.
 The series has been designed with an eye towards moving back and forth between the ancient and contemporary stories about the human relationship to Gaia.
+The first season of webinars was held from January-June of 2022.
+Recordings of these events can be found below.

 If you would like to join the discussion about these events, please go to our Forum Page.